chirpley/docs/docs/source/faqs.rst

 ------------

 We believe everyone has influence and influences their own social environment, therefor everyone has an influential marketing value.
-Unfortunately, due to strict privacy-laws in some parts of the world, you have to be at least 16yr old.
+Unfortunately, due to strict privacy-laws in some parts of the world, you must be at least 16yr old.

 .. raw:: html